giraone/kafka-debezium-postgres/kafka-debezium-postgres-5.5-11/jdbc-connect/db-migration-with-kafka-connect.md

 "Peter","-","2020-10-26 06:02:21.073101+00"
 ```

-The goal is, that after a migration, the column values for `email` are transferred from the source to the target database
+The goal is, that after a migration, all column values for `email` are transferred from the source to the target database
 without changing other column values:

 ```csv